Go for Baroque with the Sounds of Mozart

 In Salzburg, you can climb every mountain, ski down the rest and still have time to wile away the hours at a cozy beer garden.

 Considered the cultural gem of Austria, this beautiful Baroque and Medieval town is in the center of the picturesque mountains and lakes of western Austria; allowing travelers to partake in many of their favorite things.
 Sensing a theme?
 You may find raindrops on roses, and whiskers on kittens in this birthplace of “The Sound of Music.”
+And take advantage of the convenient Salzburg Card and enjoy free admission to over 30 museums along with free access to Salzburg's public transportation network.

 You’ll arrive into the 150-year old train station and do-re-mi over to the Mozart Bridge.
 Amadeus, Salzburg’s most famous and favorite son.
 His birthplace?
 A 3-bedroom apartment on Getreidegasse Lane, which his parents rented from a wealthy merchant.